Samuel L. Jackson

 Jackson’s specialty during this period was crime movies, such as Barbet Schroeder’s Kiss of Death (1995); the hit sequel Die Hard with a Vengeance (1995), with Bruce Willis; John Grisham’s A Time to Kill (1996), with Matthew McConaughey; Paul Thomas Anderson’s feature debut, Hard Eight (1996), with John C. Reilly, Gwyneth Paltrow, and Philip Baker Hall; Steve Buscemi’s debut as writer-director, Trees Lounge (1996); his first above-the-title role in Kevin Reynolds’s drama, One Eight Seven (1997).

-One of Samuel L. Jackson’s wildest crime fiction roles, (and in his own view, his favorite), was his co-starring turn with Geena Davis in the Renny Harlin/Shane Black black comedy, The Long Kiss Goodnight (1996).
+One of Samuel L. Jackson’s wildest crime fiction roles, (and in his view, his favorite), was his co-starring turn with Geena Davis in the Renny Harlin/Shane Black comedy, The Long Kiss Goodnight (1996).
 In 1997, Jackson’s elevated position in Hollywood was reflected in his role as producer and co-star on Kasi Lemmon’s feature debut, Eve’s Bayou, with Lynn Witfield.

 His second exciting collaboration with director Tarantino was the brilliant adaptation of Elmore Leonard’s Rum Punch, Jackie Brown (1997), with Pam Grier, Robert Forster, and Robert De Niro.
 The Jackson-Tarantino power couple returned briefly in Tarantino’s Kill Bill: Volume 2 (2004), then with Jackson as an amusing narrator in Tarantino’s Inglourious Basterds (2009), with Brad Pitt, followed by one of Jackson’s most flamboyant role as a house slave to Leonardo DiCaprio in Tarantino’s Django Unchained (2012), with Jamie Foxx, and as Major Marquis in Tarantino’s revenge Western, The Hateful Eight (2015).